Chris Andersen: New Mexico Slam (2000)

 In March 2000, Andersen joined the New Mexico Slam of the International Basketball League where he averaged just 1.1 points and 1.6 rebounds in six regular-season games and four playoff games.

 Fargo-Moorhead Beez (2000–2001)

-Later that year, Andersen joined the Dakota Wizards of the International Basketball Association (IBA) but left before the season started.
+Later that year, Andersen joined the Dakota Wizards of the International Basketball Association (IBA), but left before the season started.
 He then joined the Fargo-Moorhead Beez also of the IBA where he averaged 3.7 points, 2.9 rebounds, and 1.6 blocks in seven games before being released in January 2001.

 Sugarland Sharks (2001)

 After his stint in the IBA, Andersen joined the Sugarland Sharks of the Southwest Basketball League later on in 2001.

 Fayetteville Patriots (2001)

 In July 2001, Andersen joined the Cleveland Cavaliers for the 2001 NBA Summer League.
 On September 28, 2001, he signed with the Phoenix Suns.
 However, he was later waived by the Suns on October 7, 2001.
-On October 31, 2001, he was selected with the first overall pick by the Fayetteville Patriots in the NBA Development League's inaugural draft.
+On October 31, 2001, he was selected with the first overall pick by the Fayetteville Patriots in the National Basketball Development League's inaugural draft.
 Andersen averaged 4.7 points, 3.7 rebounds, and 1.7 blocks in just three games.